zx80/flask-simple-auth/docs/DOCUMENTATION.md

   Internally token checks are cached so that even with slow JWT public-key schemes the performance impact should be low.

+  Note: it is possible to switch from an expiration model (the token tells when it expires) to a validity model (the token tells when it was generated) by setting `FSA_TOKEN_DELAY` to zero and `FSA_TOKEN_GRACE` to the amount of time a token should be considered valid.

 - `oauth`

   Synonymous to `token`, but to be used on a route so as to trigger JWT *scope*